 Founded in 1994, the Princeton Environmental Institute (PEI) is the interdisciplinary center of environmental research, education and outreach at Princeton University.

 Our mission is to advance knowledge and to develop the next generation of leadership by providing outstanding academic programs and opportunities for advanced scholarship, research and civic engagement.

-PEI draws its strength from more than 120+ members of the Princeton faculty, representing more than 27 academic disciplines, whose research and teaching focuses on the scientific, technical, policy, and human dimensions of environmental issues.
-PEI functions as a central resource for faculty, postdocs, students, alumni, and others with interests in environmental topics.
+PEI draws its strength from more than 120 members of the Princeton faculty, representing more than 29 academic disciplines, whose research and teaching focuses on the scientific, technical, policy, and human dimensions of environmental issues.
+PEI functions as a central resource for faculty, postdocs, students, alumni and others with an interest in environmental topics.

-PEI's research interests are distinguishable from other (environmentally focused) research activities at Princeton as endeavors involving faculty and research affiliates work across disciplinary lines.
+Research at PEI is distinguishable from other environmentally focused work at Princeton because faculty and research affiliates work across disciplinary lines.
 PEI's principal research centers address complex issues surrounding global change; energy and climate; biogeochemical cycles; molecular geochemistry; biodiversity; conservation; environmental science and policy; water, global health and infectious disease; and sustainable development in impoverished and resource-challenged regions of the world including urban settings.

 The Program in Environmental Studies is open to undergraduate students from all academic disciplines.
 Participation is well distributed with balance across the sciences, engineering, social sciences, and humanities.
 Students with interest in environmental topics benefit from a wide array of courses, internships, and research funding opportunities.
 Students who wish to demonstrate proficiency may pursue a Certificate in Environmental Studies.